temeritystudios/wp-bitly/readme.txt

 WP Bit.ly validates all short links whenever you update a post, so if you change the permalink or location of the post, your old short link will be replaced with a new one.

-= Does WP Bit.ly conform to the [HTML/HTTP shortlink specification](http://purl.org/net/shortlink "HTML/HTTP shortlink specification")? =
+= Does WP Bit.ly conform to the HTML/HTTP shortlink specification? =

 Definitely.
 WP Bit.ly not only adds a `rel=` link to every pages header, but it also inserts the `Link:` specification into your pages HTTP headers.
+The specification can be found [here](http://purl.org/net/shortlink "HTML/HTTP shortlink specification")

 = How do I include the short links using WordPress shortcode? =